subhashgh/spotify-clone-project/README.md

 # spotify-clone-project
-in this project i created a clone of spotify.com
+created a spotify web app clone using html & css.

-in this project i use html and css to create spotify clone.